-Lastly, it is your responsibility to keep yourself healthy and to keep your contagions away from others, whether you realize you have them or not.
-If you are concerned about vulnerabilities you may have to the novel coronavirus or any other contagion, then you need to evaluate the risk you expose to yourself by visiting Frosty Drew Observatory.
+Lastly, it is your responsibility to keep yourself healthy, and it's a good ethic to keep your contagions reasonably away from others, whether you realize you have them or not.
+If you are concerned about vulnerabilities you may have to the novel coronavirus or any other contagion, then you need to evaluate the risk you expose to yourself by visiting Frosty Drew Observatory and Science Center before completing a full vaccination regiment.
 Additionally, if you are concerned that you may be carrying a contagion, then you need to evaluate the risk you pose to others who may be more vulnerable than you.
-By modifying our events to outdoors only, we are attempting to stop the spread of any contagion among visitors at Frosty Drew Observatory, while continuing to offer a place where we can escape our daily stresses and reach for the stars.
+By visiting Frosty Drew Observatory and Science Center you are accepting the risks associated with attending events where other people are present.
+Including the potential to contract illnesses from visitors, Frosty Drew volunteers / staff, mosquitoes, and other possible sources of infection.

 We are frequently reading updates to Rhode Island regulations and how they apply to Frosty Drew.
 These updates are critical to our planning and will enable us to modify on site restrictions.
 Additionally, the response we receive from our visitors and the general public will serve as an important indicator of where we stand and the direction we can take.
 We thank you for your understanding and for sticking with us through the pandemic.